StephanHCB/go-mailer-service/README.md

 If you need a more complex command line interface, take a look at [spf13/cobra](https://github.com/spf13/cobra), which extends pflags.

-_And here we come to the first piece that seems lacking a bit.
+_And here we come to the first piece that seemed lacking a bit.
 In a Spring Boot web application I would only have to declare the @configuration classes with the fields I want, everything else is opinionated auto-setup with zero lines of boilerplate code._

-_What I would wish for here is a library that sits on top of viper and pflag, and I just give it a set of hierarchical structs that represent my configuration (with possible default values coded right in, descriptions and optional overrides for naming in the various config formats as backtick metadata like `yaml:"server" env:"CONFIG_SERVER"`) plus a list of profiles and associated configuration files to load, make a single setup call, and have all
+_What I would have wished for here is a library that sits on top of viper and pflag, and I just give it a set of hierarchical structs that represent my configuration (with possible default values coded right in, descriptions and optional overrides for naming in the various config formats as backtick metadata like `yaml:"server" env:"CONFIG_SERVER"`) plus a list of profiles and associated configuration files to load, make a single setup call, and have all